creativedotdesign/tofino/src/shortcodes/README.md

 A default class will be applied to the UL element named social-icons.
 You can add additional classes by passing in the class attribute.

+The href for each of the social icon links is pulled from the Theme Options.

 Example usage:

 ```